interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 3. A new candidate Vault (*NewVault*), commits to executing the replacement by locking up the necessary DOT collateral to back the to-be-transferred BTC (according to the ``SecureCollateralRate``).

-4. Within a pre-defined delay, *OldVault* must release the BTC on Bitcoin to *NewVault*'s BTC address, and submit a valid transaction inclusion proof (call to ``verifyTransaction`` in :ref:`btc-relay`).
+4. Within a pre-defined delay, *OldVault* must release the BTC on Bitcoin to *NewVault*'s BTC address, and submit a valid transaction inclusion proof (call to ``verifyTransactionInclusion`` in :ref:`btc-relay`).

   a.
 Note: to prevent *OldVault* from trying to re-use old transactions (or other payments to *NewVaults* on Bitcoin) as fake proofs, we require *OldVault* to include a ``nonce`` in an OP_RETURN output of the transfer transaction on Bitcoin.